Tax Evasion Risk Management Using a Hybrid Unsupervised Outlier Detection Method: Introduction

 Tax evasion and tax avoidance represent a big challenge for authorities in all countries of the world.
 The loss from tax irregularities is estimated at 3.2\% of GDP in OECD countries~\citep{Buehn2016}.
 Tax evasion reduces tax base and related public resources for provision of public goods and erodes fiscal equity.
 It is empirically proven that grey economy including tax evasion is higher in the countries with a lower level of per capita income~\citep{Schneider2005}.
 The same literature shows that the level of tax evasion is higher in the countries where the tax system structure implies more reliance on the taxation of production factors, especially on personal income tax, than the taxation of consumption as it is easier to avoid the first type of tax.

 The traditional way for improving tax compliance by tax audit is costly and limited in terms of outreach given the huge population of taxpayers and small and expensive capacity of tax controllers in tax administration.
 The domain knowledge, intuition and experience of tax auditors used for selection of tax payers for audit takes no advantage of rich information set registered in tax administration databases.
-The recent evolution in data science found its vast applications in tax administrations around the world in support to traditional methods for detecting fraudulent behaviour and better use of resources dedicated to tax collection.
-Machine learning algorithms, ML further on, on administrative big data sets are increasingly being developed to improve risk management by tax authorities and help prevention and detection of tax evasion cases.
-Unlike traditional approach, these methods are capable of extracting and generating knowledge from substantial volume of available data.
-Various supervised, semi-supervised, and unsupervised machine learning methods have been applied; see Section 2 for a comprehensive overview of relevant work.
-Existing studies usually carry out VAT tax (or similar indirect tax like sales tax used in some countries) data analysis.
-These data sets usually cover a small number of features extractable from tax declarations.
+It is also observed that the digitalization of government services is essential in tax avoidance decrease~\citep{UYAR2021}.
+The recent evolution in data science found its vast applications in tax administrations around the world in support to traditional methods for detecting fraudulent behavior and better use of resources dedicated to tax collection.
+Large amounts of available tax data also enable development of mathematical models to study and understand tax fraud dynamics~\citep{Chica2021}.
+Machine learning (ML) algorithms on administrative big data sets are increasingly being developed to improve risk management by tax authorities and help prevention and detection of tax evasion cases.
 However, several challenges remain that have not been completely addressed, as detailed below.